Flowminder/FlowKit/docs/source/developer/developer.md

     Count of mobile phone cells per area active based on CDR traffic within a time period, broken down into time buckets.

+- `nocturnal_events`

+    Represents the percentage of events that a subscriber make/receives which began at night.

 -`event_count`

     Count of events (optionally of specific types) for individual subscribers in a time period.